Michael Jordan: Post-retirement

-Charlotte Bobcats/Hornets
+Charlotte Bobcats / Hornets

 On June 15, 2006, Jordan bought a minority stake in the Charlotte Bobcats (known as the Hornets since 2013), becoming the team's second-largest shareholder behind majority owner Robert L. Johnson.
 As part of the deal, Jordan took full control over the basketball side of the operation, with the title Managing Member of Basketball Operations.
 Despite his previous success as an endorser, Jordan made an effort not to be included in Charlotte's marketing campaigns.
-A decade earlier, he had made a bid to become part-owner of Charlotte's original NBA team, the Charlotte Hornets, but talks collapsed when owner George Shinn refused to give Jordan complete control of basketball operations.
+A decade earlier, he had made a bid to become part-owner of Charlotte's original NBA team, the Charlotte Hornets (now the New Orleans Pelicans), but talks collapsed when owner George Shinn refused to give Jordan complete control of basketball operations.

 In February 2010, it was reported that Jordan was seeking majority ownership of the Bobcats.
 Jordan and former Houston Rockets president George Postolos were the leading contenders for ownership of the team.
 On February 27, the Bobcats announced that Johnson had reached an agreement with Jordan and his group, MJ Basketball Holdings, to buy the team from Johnson pending NBA approval.
 On March 17, the NBA Board of Governors unanimously approved Jordan's purchase, making him the first former player to become the majority owner of an NBA team, and the league's only African-American majority owner.

 During the 2011 NBA lockout, The New York Times wrote that Jordan led a group of 10 to 14 hardline owners who wanted to cap the players' share of basketball-related income at 50 percent and as low as 47.
 Journalists observed that, during the labor dispute in 1998, Jordan told Washington Wizards then-owner Abe Pollin: "If you can't make a profit, you should sell your team."
 Jason Whitlock of FoxSports.com called Jordan "a hypocrite sellout who can easily betray the very people who made him a billionaire global icon" for wanting "current players to pay for his incompetence".
 He cited Jordan's executive decisions to draft disappointing players Kwame Brown and Adam Morrison.

 During the 2011–12 NBA season that was shortened to 66 games by the lockout, the Bobcats posted a 7–59 record.
 The team closed out the season with a 23-game losing streak; their .106 winning percentage was the worst in NBA history.
 Before the next season, Jordan said: "I'm not real happy about the record book scenario last year.
 It's very, very frustrating."

 During the 2019 NBA offseason, Jordan sold a minority piece of the Hornets to Gabe Plotkin and Daniel Sundheim, retaining the majority for himself, as well as the role of chairman.
-In 2023, Jordan finalized the sale of his majority stake to Plotkin and Rick Schnall, ending his 13-year tenure as majority owner, although he kept a minority stake.
+In 2023, Jordan finalized the sale of his majority stake to Plotkin and Rick Schnall, ending his 13-year tenure as majority owner, although he kept a minority stake and still served as an alternate governor.
 The sale was officially completed in August 2023 for approximately $3 billion, more than 10 times the $275 million Jordan had paid for the team.